-Everything you'll need to know to lead a group abroad
+Everything you need to know to lead a group abroad

 Group Study Programs (GSPs) offer students the opportunity to be part of a cohort of UCalgary students taking a block of globally themed courses situated within one discipline and/or associated with specific geographical locations.
-Group Study Programs traditionally involve international travel and provide you the opportunity to take your classroom into the field and offer a complimentary set of courses to the destination that is being visited.
+Group Study Programs traditionally involve international travel and provide you the opportunity to take your classroom into the field and offer a set of courses complementary to the destinations being visited.
 Using existing research and teaching connections, or through the development of new global connections, you can tailor your program’s courses to give students firsthand, experiential knowledge of your subject matter.

 Many instructors new to travel-oriented Group Study Programs struggle with visualizing how to take classroom curriculum directly into the field.
 This enhanced learning experience will take some time to plan as you will have to reconsider how you present your topic, assess learning outcomes, and logistically care for your students.
 The Study Abroad team is here to support you every step of the way.
-You will find support and advice in program development, logistics, budgetary matters and many other areas related to field programming.
+You will find support and advice in program development, logistics, budgetary matters, and many other areas related to field programming.
 The responsibility for the academic content of your program will remain with you and your academic department.
-Programs can be hosted by or held in collaboration with another university or can use the field as their classroom – although these are not classified as exchanges.
+Programs can be hosted by or held in collaboration with another university (these are not classified as "exchanges") or can use the field as their classroom.

 What about virtual programs?

-Virtual Group Study Programs consist of globally themed online courses situated within one discipline and/or associated with specific geographical locations.
+Virtual Group Study Programs consist of globally-themed online courses situated within one discipline and/or associated with specific geographic locations.
 They provide opportunities for students to collaborate in international partnerships (institutional or organizational) and to connect with students located in the regions of study.
-There are many possibilities that a combination of travel, virtual and on-campus GSP components allow.
+There are many possibilities that a combination of travel, virtual, and on-campus GSP components allow.
 UCI Study Abroad is excited to see how instructors use this creative pedagogical space to develop programs best suited for their student communities, partners and disciplines.